In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

 This way, the free version of the app is limited in a way that all the features are usable, but there is (hopefully) enough of an incentive to upgrade to the PRO version to allow unlimited access.

-Something that I wanted to make sure to do, is block purchasing Velocity Lapse PRO on Saturday in observance of the Sabbath day.
+Something that I wanted to make sure to do, was block purchasing Velocity Lapse PRO on Saturday in observance of the Sabbath.

 I believe in keeping the seventh day Sabbath (Roman Saturday) as described in the Bible.
 The Sabbath is a set-apart day of rest and so no buying, selling, or trading is to be done on it (as I understand it).